last updated: Feb 17, 2017

 The most common cause of nightly allergies is dust mite feces.
 This little critter's poop.

 So the type of mattress you sleep on does drastically affect your health and daily life.

 In order to minimize allergies, you'll have to reduce your exposure to dust mite poop and we're going to show you how.

-If you want a hypoallergenic mattress that has been tested for allergies, check out Essentia mattresses.
+If you want a hypoallergenic mattress that has been tested for allergies, check out our certified organic mattresses.

 If you're still interested in learning more, keep reading.

 Dust mite feces rather than the actual dust mites are the culprit to your allergic reactions in bed.
 The dust that accumulates in a coil mattress is contaminated with dust mite feces.